Aden's Dream

 Roshan beamed, "All three!
 I told the chef I'll work on weekends to make up for it."

-They hurried across the nearly empty road, sat on a wall in front of the sleepy water boulevard and opened their packs.
+They hurried across the nearly empty road, sat on a wall in front of the sleepy water boulevard, and opened their packs.
 Aden shared his tarte with Freddie, and Lisa shared her tarte with Aden.
-The chef had thoughtfully provided a bottle of mineral water too.
-A few pigeons circled them, begging for some crumbs.
-Freddie could not finish his portion and shared a part of it with them.
+The chef had thoughtfully provided a bottle of mineral water as well.
+A few pigeons circled them, begging for crumbs.
+Freddie could not finish his portion, so he shared some of it with them.
 Roshan shooed away a fat pigeon rushing to steal every morsel before his peers could even smell them.

 After the rich dessert, they walked Lisa home.
 Lisa's mother was at the gate, frowning anxiously as she saw them.
 She glared at Roshan before smiling at Aden and Freddie.